All invoices must have a completed payment request and original backup documentation confirming the invoice is a legal liability of the University.

 Fellowships/Stipends—monies for tuition only.
 Absolutely no services can be tied to it.
 This means no teaching, no grading papers and no research.

 Products—examples like rentals of tables, purchase of merchandise and printing of brochure/event programs.

-Yes, I need an ICF if:
+Yes, I need an ICD if:

 Any individual, company or consultant performing services (or work) for SMU.

 W-9 Classifications—if any of the following boxes are checked on the W-9: Individual/Sole Proprietor, LLC, DBA, or LLP.